|Courtesy of www.dalipaintings.com|

 he was criticized by Andre Breton, the leader of the Surrealist movement, for descending to what he termed "puzzle" paintings; their only purpose being for the viewer to decipher the images.

 In Paranoiac Face, a stone hut forms the face, the trees transform into bushy hair and seated people become the eyes, nose and mouth.
 The painting was based on a photograph of African villagers.
-At first sight, Dali believed that the photo was of a Picasso face, as he had recently studied them.
+At first sight, Dali believed that the photo was a face of Picasso, as he had recently studied them.
 He showed the card to Breton, who thought it was a picture of the Marquis de Sade, who interested him.
 Therefore Dali rationalized that the individual's mind gives an image the desired characteristics; viewers see what they want to see.